 In order to remain competitive, companies must constantly strive for operational excellence in their service areas.
 This applies to both private and public organisations, small as well as large companies.
 The Wiener Stadtwerke group is Austria’s largest municipal infrastructure service provider and ranks among the 25 biggest companies in the country.
 But the group does not rest on its laurels.
-On the contrary, the Wiener Stadtwerke continues to drive its service quality through innovative strength and future orientation.
-Together with Finmatics, Vienna’s number one public utility company automated invoice processing at the beginning of 2020 by using AI (artificial intelligence).
+On the contrary, the Wiener Stadtwerke continues to drive its service quality through innovative strength and future orientation also in group accounting.
+Together with Finmatics, Vienna’s number one public utility company automated invoice processing at the beginning of 2020 by using AI (Artificial Intelligence).
 Martina Teuber, head of accounting at Wiener Netze, draws a first conclusion after six months of cooperation.

 If you are in Vienna right now and reading this article on a digital device, it is highly probable that you are consuming a service of the Wiener Stadtwerke group in this very moment.
 Its 26 subsidiaries include Wiener Netze and Wiener Linien as well as Wien Energie – the largest energy service provider in Austria.
 The Wiener Stadtwerke GmbH acts as a holding company of the group and is 100% owned by the city of Vienna.
 It generates annual sales revenues of over three billion euros and employs around 15,000 people.
 For 20 years Martina Teuber, the head of accounting of Wiener Netze, has been one of them.
 Together with her we review the start of our cooperation.